AerisRecio/iTeach_Session2/README.md

 On the second session of iTeach, I found that the combination of arrays and loops were hard to understand at first.
 But when I got the hang of it, it was actually so useful!
 During my midterm examination, I really couldn't find a way to follow the sample project if I were to only use if statements!!
 So I used arrays and it was SO much easier!
-Note: This repo is just a learning tool for me!
+\nNote: This repo is just a learning tool for me!
 Might contain errors and funny comments c: